giri89/giri89/README.md

 ### 👨‍💻 About Me

 - 🎓 B.Tech in Computer Science from C.V.
-Raman Global University (GPA: 8.88/10)
+Raman Global University
 - 💼 Currently training in **Full Stack Java Development**
 - 🌱 Learning **Java, JDBC, MySQL, and Web Development**
 - 🔭 Working on projects like **Expense Tracker** and **Password Generator**